 COVID-19 isn’t an STD.
 But you can get it if you have close physical contact with someone who has COVID-19.
-Luckily, there are plenty of ways to connect with people while you’re social distancing.
+Luckily, the COVID-19 vaccine can help protect you and your partners from COVID-19.
+And if you’re unvaccinated, there are plenty of ways to connect with people while you’re social distancing.

 Can you get COVID-19 from sex?